brettz9/atyourcommand/README.md

 replacing just that portion with whatever value is indicated by the user or by the web app which was delegated responsibility for the PUT/PATCH (an HTML/XML document is itself a kind of database).
+1. Add interfaces to the likes of Firefox's SQLite database (including for access to its localStorage contents) or to FileWriter/FileSystem and cached files (e.g., when right-clicking on a document, getting its HTML cache or resource file cache files, or its localStorage, etc. so no data is inaccessible) and HTTPQuery/PATCH requests for a potentially friendly and uniform approach (which could subsume the local SQLite API as well)
 1. Idea for command line apps to align themselves with a uniform, atyourcommand-friendly syntax to simplify supplying of data (and to allow for UI-building of such arguments for apps which are compliant).
 Indicate on